giandata/forecast-app/README.md

 ## Web app developed with Streamlit & Prophet

-The application is a front end for Prophet forecasting algorithm.
+This application is a front end for forecasting using Prophet library.
 [Application link](https://share.streamlit.io/giandata/forecast-app/forecastapp.py)

 The sections follow the process of building and evaluating a forecast: